Stuwert/blog/src/posts/staff-engineers-path.md

 ## Novel

+These are concepts I found genuinely new or exciting, putting together ideas I hadn't even considered previously.

 ### Different scales of staff engineering

 I really appreciated Tanya calling out the varying levels of reporting that a Staff+ Engineer could direct at.
 From a line manager all the way up to a VP.
 In one discussion I had with a former boss, he thought this sort of progression helped show that individual experience scaled up equivalently with management growth.
+But, I found it helpful to understand how reporting low and high has different benefits and can change the way you interact with an organization, especially as it relates to your personal and professional goals.

 She also assigned the words “reporting high” and “reporting low” for the various ways of thinking about these things.
 It was really helpful to get a picture of the pros and cons of each level of reporting.
 The higher you get, the more expansive your scope but the fuzzier your view, and the lower you get, the narrower your scope but the more sharp your view.